Family and Partner Visas

 You don’t want partner visas or family visas interrupting precious time.

 Rothstein Lawyers has the skills and experience to assist in the entire process from beginning to end

-We provide guidance and information on the most suitable visa options available for Family Migration to Australia to obtain the following visas:
+We provide guidance and information on the most suitable visa options available for Family Migration and Partner Visas to Australia to obtain the following visas: